iq-coryp/documentation-testing/pages/api/security-roles.md

 * Assigning a Permission to a Security Role always **grants** an action
 * A Permission will never overrule another Permission
-* When `ParentPermissionId` is not `null`, the parent Permission specified by the `ParentPermissionId` parameter must be assigned first
 * When `IsAssignable` is set to `false`, the Permission is Restricted by iQmetrix.
 If you require access to a Restricted Permission, contact {{contact_support}}

 | Name | DataType | Description | Example |